SpartzInc/automation_object/docs/examples/android/README.md

 This example is to show how you can use AutomationObject framework to automate apps.
 I also recommend you use their GUI application to grab all the xPaths and layout your blueprints from their.

+__Important__:
-__Important__: You will need to start the Appium server on port 4723 which is the default port.
-If you are unfamiliar with their node setup you can use their GUI application [here](http://appium.io/).
+*  You will need to start the Appium server on port 4723 which is the default port.
+*  If you are unfamiliar with their node setup you can use their GUI application [here](http://appium.io/).
+*  Also don't forget to add the Android paths to your bash profile.
+[Documentation Here](https://github.com/appium/ruby_console/blob/master/osx.md#bash-profile)

 __Built Using__:
 *  Android API 17